Swimming Pool Heating

 3. Gas heaters are the least expensive in terms of the initial cost of the unit

-3. Older gas heaters often had insufficient gas lines which sometimes need to be replaced with larger gas lines to accomodate a modern heater.
+3. Older gas heaters often had insufficient gas lines which sometimes need to be replaced with larger gas lines to accommodate a modern heater.

 4. Consistent heating throughout the season can be very expensive